1910 Auckland Rugby League season: ARL annual meeting

-At the Auckland Rugby League annual meeting the following committee was elected:Chairman, Mr B Brigham; Hon Secretary, Mr A. J. Powley; hon treasurer, Mr Percy Usher; hon auditors, Mr D. W. MacLean and E. W. Watts; president, Mr C. D. Grey; vice-presidents, Mr F. E. N. Gaudin, M. Molloy, W. T. Thompson, J. Patterson, W. M. Evans, T. Craig, A. E. Glover MP, T. Buxton.
+At the Auckland Rugby League annual meeting the following committee was elected:Chairman, Mr Barry Brigham; Hon Secretary, Mr A.J.
+Powley; hon treasurer, Mr Percy Usher; hon auditors, Mr D.W.
+MacLean and E.W.
+Watts; president, Mr C.D.
+Grey; vice-presidents, Mr F.E.N.
+Gaudin, M. Molloy, W.T.
+Thompson, J. Patterson, W.M.
+Evans, T. Craig, A.E.
+Glover MP, T. Buxton.
 At the meeting information was received that two new clubs were forming, one in the city and the other at a marine suburb.

 City Rovers Establishment

 On 12 April a meeting was held at the Waitemata Hotel with a view to forming a club.
 There were 23 people in attendance with Mr. D. W. MacLean occupying the chair.
 It was decided that a club would be formed called City Rovers.
-The following were elected as officers: president, Mr. J Endean; vice-presidents, Mr F. E. N. Gaudin; Graham, A. J. Parker, and W. M. Evans; hon secretary, Mr L. E. Hinton; hon treasurer, Mr Ernest Asher; hon auditor, Mr B. Brigham.
+The following were elected as officers: president, Mr. J Endean; vice-presidents, Mr F. E. N. Gaudin; Josiah Graham, A. J. Parker, and W. M. Evans; hon secretary, Mr L. E. Hinton; hon treasurer, Mr Ernest Asher; hon auditor, Mr B. Brigham.
 Players for the team were requested to travel to the North Shore on the following Saturday to practice with the North Shore Albions team.
 The match resulted in a draw with both teams scoring three tries each.